-Suppliers shall respect the fundamental labor standards set forth in the conventions of the ILO with regard to the abolition of child labor and shall work against all forms of child labor.
-Suppliers shall not employ or otherwise retain any person under the legal age to work in the jurisdiction governing employment and in no event persons under the age of 15, even if the applicable law or regulation permits children under the age of 15 to work.
+Suppliers shall respect the fundamental labor standards set forth in the conventions of the ILO, including but not limited to, Conventions 138 and 182, with regard to the abolition of child labor and shall work against all forms of child labor.
+Suppliers shall not employ or otherwise retain any person under the legal age to work in the jurisdiction governing employment and in no event employ persons under the age of 15, even if the applicable law or regulation permits children under the age of 15 to work.

 The term "child" refers to any person under the age of 15, or under the age for completing compulsory education, or under the minimum age for employment in the country, whichever is highest.
 Workers under the age of 18 shall not perform work that is likely to jeopardize their health or safety, including night shifts and overtime.
+Suppliers shall follow the definition of hazardous work in ILO Recommendation 190 and prohibit the performance of "hazardous work" by persons under 18 years of age.